-However, on average, SMEs said it would take just under six months for their business to be able to return to normal operations following a major loss, such as a fire or flood.8 please find references on page 13
+However, on average, SMEs said it would take just under six months for their business to be able to return to normal operations following a major loss, such as a fire or flood.

 If you're not sure what your period of indemnity should be, speak to your broker.